-The structure of the larynx or voice box includes cartilage, bone, ligaments and muscle.
-Cartilage includes: thyroid cartilage (commonly referred to as the Adam's apple), cricoid cartilage and the arytenoid complex (made up of 3 separate cartilages.)
-There is one bone in the larynx, the hyoid bone.
-It is our only floating bone and suspends the larynx between the base of the tongue and thyroid cartilage.
+The structure of the larynx, or voice box, includes cartilage, bone, ligaments and muscle.
+Cartilage includes thyroid cartilage (commonly referred to as the Adam's apple), cricoid cartilage, and the arytenoid complex (made up of 3 separate cartilages.)
+There is one bone in the larynx called the hyoid bone.
+The hyoid bone is our only floating bone and suspends the larynx between the base of the tongue and thyroid cartilage.
 It does not have another bone attachment, or joint, but rather is suspended by muscles from above and below.

 We have two vocal folds which are made of layers of cells, ligaments, and muscles.
 They sit horizontally in the larynx from the thyroid cartilage in front to the arytenoid complex in the back.
-The vocal folds, move (open, close and vibrate) via joints created by the cartilage and muscle attachments.
-The larynx is innervated (supplied with nerves for movement and sensation) by the superior laryngeal nerve and the recurrent laryngeal nerve branches of cranial nerve X (vagus).
-The vagus nerve also innervates (sends messages to) the esophagus, which can cause some confusion in sensory messages related to swallowing.
+The vocal folds, move (open, close, and vibrate) via joints created by the cartilage and muscle attachments.
+The larynx is innervated (supplied with nerves for movement and sensation) by the superior laryngeal nerve and the recurrent laryngeal nerve branches of the Vagus nerve/cranial nerve X.).